Strong legal protection against communication influence in war

 The legal protection of civilians against threats, compulsions and other communication influence activities in armed conflicts is strong.
 This is shown by Pontus Winther in his newly published doctoral thesis.

 Digitalisation has meant that modern warfare often includes online propaganda to achieve military or political objectives.
-It has long been established that the laws of war (also referred to as international humanitarian law) provide civilians legal protection against physical violence in war.
+It has long been established that the law of armed conflict (also referred to as international humanitarian law) provide civilians legal protection against physical violence in war.
 In his research, Pontus Winther has analysed the corresponding rules concerning the protection of civilians against non-physical acts in the form of communication influence.

 “Despite the opposite sometimes being asserted, the general conclusion is that there is a relatively extensive legal protection for civilians against communication influence in war”, says Winther.